Skip to content

 Solutions to common problems with HelixScreen.

-Before troubleshooting anything, increase log verbosity:
+Before troubleshooting anything, increase log verbosity.
+Three taps, no SSH:

 Terminal window